 Location and Other Temples Nearby

-The Tuljabhavani Temple is another temple you could visit in the vicinity, and it holds significant historical importance as well.
+The Tuljabhavani Temple is another temple you could visit in the vicinity, and it also holds significant historical importance.
 Dedicated to the Goddess Bhavani, it is located near the Yedeshwari Temple and is considered one of the 51 Shakti Pithas.

-Built in the 12th Century AD, the temple is the second “shakti peeth,” which is a designated spot for worship consecrated to the Goddess Shakti, who is considered the female form of Lord Shiva.
+Built-in the 12th Century AD, the temple is the second “shakti peeth,” which is a designated spot for worship consecrated to the Goddess Shakti, the female form of Lord Shiva.
 These temples are present all over India.

-The Goddess is the family deity of the Bhonsale Royal family, the Yadavs, and the other countless families from different castes.
-The popular ruler of the Maratha Kingdom, Chhatrapati Shivaji, also used to visit the temple regularly, as he was a firm believer in her powers.
+The Goddess is the family deity of the Bhonsale Royal family, the Yadavs, and countless other families from different castes.
+The famous ruler of the Maratha Kingdom, Chhatrapati Shivaji, also visited the temple regularly, as he firmly believed in her powers.

-People believe that he was gifted a sword by the Goddess, known as the Bhawani Talwar, to help him succeed in his endeavors.
-The word, “Tulaja” is indicative of a Hindu Monastery at Tolaja village present in Rawalpindi, Pakistan.
+People believe that he was gifted a sword by the Goddess, the Bhawani Talwar, to help him succeed in his endeavors.
+The word “Tulaja” is indicative of a Hindu Monastery at Tolaja village, present in Rawalpindi, Pakistan.

 A Slice of History Awaits -

 The Yedeshwari temple is designed in the style of Hemadpanthi.
-There are two different entrance doors located right at the front, with the principal one, which consists of lamp pillars and lamps as well.
+There are two different entrance doors located right at the front, with the principal one consisting of lamp pillars and lamps.
 The central one is slightly taller than the ones flanking.
-As there are two rows of solid pillars, the mandap comes with two rooms at the end of it.
+As there are two rows of solid pillars, the mandap has two rooms at the end.
 There are also beautiful vestibules present at the other end.

-There are plenty of cities and towns that are close to Yedeshwari, making it easier to get to the temple.
-It is important that you choose a route that doesn’t take more than an overnight trip as it should be comfortable.
-There are trains and buses that ply towards Yedeshwari, and you can choose the one that suits your fancy the most.
+Many cities and towns are close to Yedeshwari, making it easier to get to the temple.
+It is important that you choose a route that doesn’t take more than an overnight trip, as it should be comfortable.
+Some trains and buses ply towards Yedeshwari, and you can choose the one that suits your fancy the most.